tstrthsrrtstrht/QuasarMouse/README.md

 # QuasarMouse
-QuasarRAT: Restore and Adjust Tracker fixes VM mouse
+QuasarRAT: Restore and Adjust Tracker fixes VM mouse (Run on pc not VM not to get confused.)